 Step 2.
 Installing the EPEL and PostgreSQL repository for CentOS 8.

 Run the following command to install it:

 sudo dnf install epel-release sudo dnf install https://download.postgresql.org/pub/repos/yum/reporpms/EL-8-x86_64/pgdg-redhat-repo-latest.noarch.rpm

-Then, you must disable the default PostgreSQL repository provides by the CentOS AppStream because of the pgAdmin4 only available on the official PostgreSQL repository:
+Then, you must disable the default PostgreSQL repository provides by the CentOS AppStream because the pgAdmin4 only available on the official PostgreSQL repository:

 sudo dnf -qy module disable postgresql

 Step 3.
 Installing pgAdmin4 no CentOS 8.

 Install the pgAdmin4 package for CentOS 8 using the following command: